Get your home holiday-ready 🎄 SEE ALL IDEAS

 We may earn revenue from the products available on this page and participate in affiliate programs.
 Learn More ›

-When a DIY project requires some precision drill work, only the best benchtop drill press will do.
+When a DIY project requires some precision drill work, only a quality benchtop drill press will do.
 These handy tools are excellent for boring precision holes in wood, metal, and other materials, and modern models have a lot to offer.

 A benchtop drill press is an ideal addition to a workshop, making a clumsy, potentially dangerous job safer and more accurate.
 Instead of holding a workpiece precariously in hand, users can clamp it to the drill press’s worktable.
 DIYers can use them for sanding and grinding as well.
 Some specially designed models, known as mortisers, can even create perfect joinery.

 My favorite is the Wen 4214 5-Amp 12-Inch Variable Speed Drill Press.
 The motor is quiet, and it comes with an integrated laser and light as well as a digital speed readout.
-To make sure all of these benchtop drill presses have what it takes, I performed hands-on testing with all of the following models.
-Keep reading to learn about what I liked and what I didn’t.
+To make sure all of the following models have what it takes, I researched over 30 models, narrowed my search down, and performed extensive hands-on testing of the top 7.
+Keep reading to learn about what I liked and what I didn’t about some of the best benchtop drill presses on the market.

 1. BEST OVERALL: Wen 4214 5-Amp 12-Inch Variable Speed Drill Press